Exsanguinated/Exsanguinated/README.md

 <h6> •  Anyone under the age of 18; we don't enjoy talking to or being near minors who sneak onto the 18+ server.
 Go back to Safe Server where you belong.

-<h6> •  Anyone who indulges in any sort of incest, loli or shota content in any capacity.
+<h6> •  Anyone who indulges in any sort of zoo, incest, loli or shota content in any capacity.
 We refuse to sit and debate this bullet point with you.
 You're gross.

 <h6> •  Anyone who is Racist, Homophobic, Misogynistic, Transphobic, Ableist, Zionistic, MAGA, Supports ICE, Supports AI slop or is just generally bigoted in their personal beliefs.